More

-How to Write an Order Letter and Samples
+How to Write an Order Letter Samples Included

 A vendor’s ability to execute an order is dependent on how they can follow comprehensive instructions.
-It also acts as a legal record of the transaction, and as a result, it should be drafted with care and attention to detail.
+It also acts as a legal record of the transaction, so it should be drafted with care and attention to detail.
+This letter is important as it leaves an email trail of the transaction.

 This article will serve as a guide to teach you how to write an order letter sample.